theking2/kingsoft-persist-db/README.md

 ```
 The `allowedEndPoints` array can be used for a [`persist-rest`](https://github.com/theking2/kingsoft-persist-rest) settings section.

-The proxy objects work as a facade for database tables and can now used to
+The proxy objects work as a facade for database tables and can now used to (CRUD)
  * Created a recordd in the database with freeze()
  * Read from the databae with thaw(id)
  * Updated by reading and changing the properties and freeze()